Accessibility Tip: If you use og:image on your site, don't forget og:image:alt. ;-)

 Web Rumble!
 According to @dequesystems aXe, @foxnews home page has 312 #a11y issues, while @CNN has 118.
 Page weight ~2MB for both.
 However, Fox works well when JS is disabled.
 CNN renders header and footer only.
 Winner, while painful to say: @foxnews PE FTW!
 Work on a11y tho!

-Standards-based web developer, designer, accessibility specialist and consultant in Allentown, PA.
+Spell is a web developer, designer and accessibility specialist living in beautiful Allentown, PA.
+Opinions own.
+He/Him

 An open community for those interested in learning more about digital accessibility.